This article explains the concept of social return on investment (SROI) and two types of SROI: (1) program SROI and (2) donor SROI.

 Donor SROI allows you to analyze the the effectiveness of your investment by calculating the number of impacts you can claim per $10K invested.
 Using a standard contribution claim calculation (% impacts claimed = % funded), if you had invested $20,000 in the program above, your funder claim of the program's impacts would equal 20 jobs.
 Therefore, for every $10,000 donated, 10 jobs were created.

-When to use Donor SROI: When you are considering the effectivness of different types of investments and would like a standardized way to review the outcomes of your investment approaches.
+When to use donor SROI: When you are considering the effectiveness of different types of investments and would like a standardized way to review the outcomes of your investment approaches.

-- Contextualizing your SROI (Donor or Program) is critical.
+- Contextualizing your SROI is critical.
 While a program or investment may have a high SROI, the program or investment may not align with your priority outcomes, beneficiary groups, or markets.
-While SROI is a useful tool in reviewing your philanthropic portfolio, it is important to consider it within the context of your goals and priorities.
+While SROI is a useful tool in reviewing your philanthropic portfolio, it is important to consider it within the context of the specific program, who it serves, your goals, and priorities.